5. User Guide¶

 The program pyterate walks recursively through a directory, examples by default,

 and processes each Python file.
-To skip a file, add #skip
+To skip a file, add #skip at the first or second line of

 the file.